lorispuchol/BADASS/P2/README.md

 __13. Segment:__ A logical or physical subdivision of a network where devices can communicate directly without passing through a router.

-> VTEP—VXLAN= Virtual Tunnel EndPoint
+> VTEP—VXLAN= Virtual/VXLAN Tunnel EndPoint

 ## Walkthrough